PrithvijithNair/NDVI/README.md

 # NDVI
-ormalized Difference Vegetation Index, It is a commonly used index in remote sensing to measure the health or density ofin a particular area using satellite images.
+Normalized Difference Vegetation Index, It is a commonly used index in remote sensing to measure the health or density ofin a particular area using satellite images.